pitosalas/cleancont/output/2018-04-13-some-great-links-for-04132018.md

 ---
 title: "Some great links for  04/13/2018"
-subtitle: "[TechRabbit: Makara: a read-write splitting adapter for Active Record](http://tech.taskrabbit.com/bl..."
+subtitle: "TechRabbit: Makara: a read-write splitting adapter for Active Record"
 category: "538"
 tags: []
 date: "2018-04-13"